 2. How do I know I am a good candidate for a Photofacial?

 If you are struggling with red or blotchy skin due to overexposure to the sun, your skin could benefit from a photofacial.
 However, if you are pregnant, have taken anti-acne medications in the past 6 months, or if you have a pacemaker, this treatment is not recommended for you.
 Women who have had a new tan might have to wait until it fades before getting treated to avoid risks and side effects.

 3. What can be expected from a Photofacial?

 A photofacial is performed as a series of treatments, with each treatment revealing a certain degree of improvement.
 Patients who undergo this treatment will gradually experience a youthful appearance.

 It starts to improve skin tone by creating a smooth and plump appearance.
 Over the course of treatments, you will notice fine lines and wrinkles slowly starting to lighten.
 Sunspots and other pigmentation problems will also begin to fade, while rosacea patients will gradually experience improvement.

 The expertise and technique used also plays a significant role in the overall outcome.
 This is why you have to choose seasoned professionals to take care of your skin: to ensure that it receives the right treatment because even if it is non-invasive it doesn’t come without certain risks.

 4. What are Photofacial treatments like?

-5. How much is a Photofacial treatment?
+5. How much does a Photofacial treatment cost?